A collection of Indian tales of wit, wisdom, humour, bravery, devotion and lots more...

 “When did this small boy learnt to tell lies so skilfully?” she thought to herself.
 When Nambi repeated the same story again and again, the mother started imagining the worst, that the boy had become unstable in mind.
 Due to her love for the child, she did not beat him but could only curse her ill luck.

 The next day also Nambi’s father did not return and his mother prepared sweet rice and told him to come back immediately after the prayer was offer.
-This day also Nambi did the pooja sincerely but since the Lord knew of his devotion, He appeared at the first call of Nambi and ate up the offerings.
+This day also Nambi did the Pooja sincerely but since the Lord knew of his devotion, He appeared at the first call of Nambi and ate up the offering.
 Nambi went home with the empty vessels and found that his father had just come back.

 “Come my boy” said the affectionate father.
-“Did you perform the pooja well?”
+“Did you perform the Pooja well?”

 “Yes Appa” said the enthusiastic Nambi, I performed it properly and saw to it that Ganesha ate all that I took for Him!”